-EINVAL The sem argument does not refer to a valid semaphore

-This function attempts to release the semaphore specified by sem.
-If other tasks are waiting on the semaphore, then one of those tasks (which one depends on the scheduler being used) is allowed to lock the semaphore and return from its sem_wait(), sem_trywait(), or sem_timedwait() call.
+EINVAL | The sem argument does not refer to a valid semaphore used) is allowed to lock the semaphore and return from its sem_wait(), sem_trywait(), or sem_timedwait() call.
 If there are no other tasks waiting on the semaphore, then the semaphore value is simply incremented. sem_post() returns 0 upon successful completion.